10 Sales Team Motivation Strategies That Actually Work

 Observe each person on your sales team, and then do the same for the entire group as a whole.
 Do your best to identify any challenges or goals specific to each person.
 Even set aside time to sit down with them and ask them directly why they’re there, what makes them feel inspired, and how you can help.

-Make it clear that you understand that everyone’s personality is different, and that you are willing to cater your management style to fit their needs.
+Make it clear that you understand that everyone’s personality is different, and that you are willing to tailor your management style to fit their needs.

 2. Focus on activity metrics

 Accompany every sales quota, conversion rate goal, and revenue expectation with an activity metric.
-Examples of activity metrics include number of prospecting calls made, number of emails sent, and number of meetings scheduled with prospects.
+Examples of activity metrics include the number of prospecting calls made, the number of emails sent, and the number of meetings scheduled with prospects.

 While you want sales professionals to close deals, placing too much emphasis on that one north star can be disheartening if it isn’t reached.
 Hitting a sales activity goal will offer a sense of accomplishment for reps, helping motivate them to find the best way to make those activities worthwhile by closing a deal.

 Tip: Before setting sales activity goals, you want to be sure reps are having effective conversations with customers.
-Check it with conversation intelligence.
+Check it with top conversation intelligence tools on G2.

 There is value in communicating long-term sales goals.
 Seeing potential accomplishments shows sales teams that you believe in them and what sales forecasting has calculated they’re capable of.
 However, those annual sales goals shouldn’t stand alone.

 Set short-term goals for every quarter, month, or even every day.
-Making progress during those shorter periods will only make the long term goal seem more achievable, boosting the team’s inspiration.
+Making progress during those shorter periods will only make the long-term goal seem more attainable, boosting the team’s motivation and inspiration.
 Similar to activity metrics, translating an overarching goal into something more achievable on a weekly or daily basis will fuel a sense of achievement.

 This is another reason why getting to know what makes your sales team tick is important.
 For some, it’s the long game they love.
 For others, they want to walk out of the office every day feeling like they checked something valuable off their to-do list.